yu2/100-days-of-code/r1-log.md

 ### R1D40+41 (10/18)
 Updated Twitch viewer and started working on Quichua syntactic parser.
 So far it only generates simple affixes and roots and can't actually do any actual parsing yet.

+### R1D42 (10/19)
+Tweaked and added to the skeleton of the parser project.
+Made search forms work and adjusted layout.